Phoenix weathers 100 days of 100-plus degree temps as heat scorches western US

 “Not being able to cool off at night can affect people’s health because heat can accumulate in the body,” Arizona State University climatologist Erinanne Saffell wrote in an email response.
 “Folks should make sure to stay cool and hydrate.”

-Associated Press reporters Anita Snow in Phoenix and Christopher Weber in Los Angeles contributed to this report.
+Associated Press reporters Anita Snow in Phoenix, Christopher Weber in Los Angeles and Rio Yamat in Las Vegas contributed to this report.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.